aksanoble/listtweet/README.md

 https://neo4j.com/docs/cypher-manual/current/administration/indexes-for-search-performance/#administration-indexes-create-a-single-property-index

 Create index on the id property as all lookups are based on Twitter ID.
 This was creating a huge bottleneck earlier.

+On every restart all accounts that are in Inprogress stage are fetched.